Editorial Standards

 - 12 months have passed since the last review.

-The "last reviewed" date displayed on each review reflects the most recent hands-on session by the editor — not the last time we touched the file.
+The "last reviewed" date displayed on each review reflects the most recent editorial check or hands-on re-test, not a silent file-formatting change.

 6. Conflicts of interest & advertising